 Students will be required to respond to unseen texts drawn from "high quality, challenging literature and nonfiction" on both papers in the final examination, so the two-year course will provide opportunities for them to read widely and become confident in interpreting information and ideas and in understanding the means by which they are presented.

-Each unit is assessed through either examination
+Each unit is assessed through final examination:

-Unit 1: Examination worth 50%: Creative Reading and Writing.
+Unit 1: Examination worth 50% of final grade: Creative Reading and Writing.

 Analysis of literary text and descriptive or narrative writing.
 Written exam 1 hour 45 minutes.